Orange County Semi-Truck Accident Lawyers

 Distracted Driving

-Many truck drivers go on interstate trips, facing long hours or even entire days on the road.
+Many truck drivers undertake interstate trips, often facing long hours or even entire days on the road.
 These trips can be monotonous, particularly on extended stretches of highway.
-To alleviate boredom, truck drivers often watch videos, browse the net or social media, listen to music, and chat with someone using their mobile phones while driving.
+To alleviate boredom, truck drivers may watch videos, browse the net or social media, listen to music, and chat with someone using their mobile phones while driving.

 It’s important to note that using cell phones while driving is illegal in California as well as in other states.
-This behavior contributes to a lot of injuries and fatalities nationwide because it diverts drivers’ attention from the road.
+This behavior contributes to many injuries and fatalities nationwide because it diverts drivers’ attention from the road.

 Apart from cell phone use, truck drivers sometimes engage in other distracting activities while driving, such as:

-Even a second of inattention could result in catastrophic consequences, causing injuries and deaths.
+Even a moment of inattention can result in catastrophic consequences, leading to injuries and fatalities.
 Our semi-truck accident lawyers have represented clients who have suffered long-term disabilities due to traffic collisions caused by distracted driving.
 In 2021, the California Office of Traffic Safety (OTS) recorded 140 deaths in the state due to incidents involving distracted drivers.

 Fatigued Driving